Gouranga123456789/investor-bridge-app/README.md

 ## ▶️ How to Run the Project

-There are two ways to run this project. **Method 1 is recommended for submission/review.**

-### Method 1: Production Mode (Recommended for Review)
-*Use this method to avoid "404 Not Found" errors.*

 1.  **Build the Frontend:**
     Navigate to the `frontend` folder and run the build command.
 This compiles React into static files.
     ```bash